aleshaleksey/fansys23/quick-start.md

 Luckily a character also has mana (or mental) points (MP) and stamina points (SP).
 When a character is hit with a mundane ("natural") attack, the damage is first subtracted from SP, and only if it is massive damage, or if the character runs out of SP, does the damage actually affect HP.
 This works in the same way of MP and supernatural attacks.
 SP and MP are different from HP in three ways.

 1. You do not die if you run out of SP or MP.
 You do lose the ability to use your more powerful abilities though.
-2. You regain SP and MP a lot faster than HP, and taking damage to SP/MP represents using your combat/magical prowess to shrug off damage at the expense of expending your power.
+2. You regain SP and MP a lot faster than HP, and taking damage to SP/MP represents using your combat/magical prowess to shrug off damage at the expense of expending your energy.
 3. SP and MP are used to fuel various powerful abilities.
 So they are both offensive and defensive.
 HP just sits there and looks pretty.

 The amount of SP or MP a character has is determined by how many SP dice and MP dice it has.
 A level one character starts with 1 SP dice and 1 MP and 3 dice points to assign as they wish for additional SP or MP dice.